PrudenceKabwi/photography_website/README.md

     ## Known issues
   No user authentication so anyone can upload images which may cause an issue.

-  Images are stored locally
+  Images are stored locally.

-  Uploaded photos may be lost
+  Uploaded photos may be lost.